 Let’s illustrate this with an example: Your organization is currently using OpenText or Documentum, and you want to provide your end-users with a mobile experience without a full cloud storage migration.
 Most legacy ECMs were not built for a mobile experience, and their integration with clouds services is lackluster at best.
 With Enterprise Content Integration, you could selectively synchronize the content that you want to enable mobile access to access to via Box or Office 365, without abandoning your System of Record – creating a customizable, seamless extension of your legacy ECM.

-With Enterprise Content Integration, larger organizations can now take advantage of cloud services without giving up an ounce of security or control.
+With Enterprise Content Integration, larger organizations can now take advantage of cloud services without giving up an ounce of security or control and let go of those cloud concerns.